-Proposals must describe how this diverse expertise will be integrated and applied to the specific infrastructure that is the focus of the proposed research.
+Proposals must describe how this diverse expertise will be deeply integrated and applied to the specific infrastructure that is the focus of the proposed research.
 Successful proposals will demonstrate an interdisciplinary and convergent approach beyond that of any single NSF program, division or directorate and will seek to advance both the SBE fields as well as the partnering fields in which they are based.

 Proposals may only be submitted by the following: